Creative Producer Services

 Co-Production Expertise

-Skilled in structuring co-productions under Japan's treaties with China and Italy (2024), plus the policy framework with Canada, and handling the J-LOC rebates for qualifying global projects.
+Our producers structure co-productions under Japan's treaties with China and Italy (2024) and the policy frame with Canada.
+They also handle the J-LOC rebates for qualifying global projects.

 03.